 Recipe FAQs

-Baked beans can certainly be frozen.
-To freeze, cool the beans completely.
-Transfer them to a freezer-safe container and freeze for up to 3 months.
+Baked beans can indeed be frozen.
+To freeze, cool the beans thoroughly.
+Transfer them to a freezer-safe container and store them in the freezer for up to 3 months.
 Thaw in the refrigerator before reheating.

 📖 Recipe Card